 The standards that apply to TAP and other New York state awards require recipients to maintain a steady rate of progress toward a degree and to earn a prescribed academic average.
 Standards affect all students who receive TAP and other New York state awards.
-Additional information on satisfactory academic progress may be found at the Office of Registrar and the Student Solutions Center.
-Additionally, the chart below demonstrates minimum requirements and can also be found at the NY State HESC website.
+Additional information on satisfactory academic progress may be found at the Office of Registrar and the NYIT Enrollment Services Center.
+Additionally, the chart below demonstrates minimum requirements and can also be found at the NY.